BG Group

-BG Group plc was a British multinational oil and gas company headquartered in Reading, United Kingdom.
+BG Group plc was a British multinational oil and gas company headquartered in Reading, Berkshire, England.
 On 8 April 2015, Royal Dutch Shell announced that it had reached an agreement to acquire BG Group for $70 billion, subject to regulatory and shareholder agreement.
 The sale was completed on 15 February 2016.
 Prior to the takeover, BG Group was listed on the London Stock Exchange (BG.L) and was a constituent of the FTSE 100 Index.
 In the 2015 Forbes Global 2000, BG Group was ranked as the 583rd largest public company in the world.

 Prior to its acquisition by Shell, BG Group had operations in 25 countries across six continents and produced around 680,000 barrels of oil equivalent per day.
 It had a major liquefied natural gas (LNG) business and was the largest supplier of LNG to the United States.
 As at 31 December 2009, it had total proven commercial reserves of 2.6 Goilbbl of oil equivalent.